Ignite Your Passion, Shape the Game!

 Accredited Presenters

-Following the introduction of VA’s new Level 2 Referee Course, which has both indoor and beach elements, VQ will need trained presenters.
+Following the introduction of VA’s new Level 2 Referee Course, which has both indoor and beach elements, VQ is developing the pool of presenters.

 Requirement:

-• Attend the QLD training presenter clinic conducted via ZOOM.
+• Attend the QLD training presenter clinic (attendance via online platforms may be considered).

-• Complete the new presenter, assessor and mentor training modules as part of Sport Aus’ new online Education platform (available from February 2022)
+• Complete the new presenter, assessor and mentor training modules as part of Sport Australia’s new online Education platform.

-Only trained presenters are eligible to run L2 refereeing courses with VQs prior approval.
+Only approved presenters are eligible to run Level 2 Associate refereeing courses with VQ’s prior approval.

 Eligibility: Current Level 3 and Level 4 referees are eligible to express their interest to participate in the presenter clinics.